Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _Light activated SCR_

-Optically-controlled TRIACs don\'t receive the honor of having their own acronym, but instead are humbly known as opto-TRIACs.
+Optically-controlled TRIACs don't receive the honor of having their own acronym, but instead are humbly known as opto-TRIACs.
 Their schematic symbol is shown in @fig:03229.

 ![](media/03229.png){ #fig:03229 width=75% }